MuzhdaN/FEAST/README.md

 There were four milestones for this project.
 It should be noted that the developered weren't able to finish the assigned tasks within the specific time frame of the milestone which should be noted for the future projects.

 ## Users
-We were able to identify three users:
+We were able to identify the following users:
-    1. visiting user
+    1. Visiting user
-    2. registered user
+    2. Registered user
     3. Admin
+    4. Site owner

 ## Epics
 ### Epic 1 Project Setup